The Cost to Paint the Exterior of a House

 Painting a home’s exterior is not a job for the inexperienced and could be very dangerous.
 However, if you’re ambitious enough to consider doing this as a DIY project, you’ll have to budget for all of the supplies you need to invest in to pull it off.

 You may need to rent or purchase a power washer, paint sprayer, ladder, paint, and brushes.
 If you are painting a multiple-story home, you’ll also need to rent or buy an extension ladder – and you should only use it while following proper safety protocols.
-Expect to spend anywhere from $300 to $1,000 for basic supplies.
+Expect to spend between $300 and $1,000 on basic supplies.

-A gallon of paint can range from $40 to $90 and varies depending on the current supply.
-A paint shortage due to supply chain issues has artificially inflated paint prices, which are not expected to return to normal.
+A gallon of paint can cost from $40 to $100.
+Historical paint shortages and recent reports, according to APC, show how tariffs have artificially inflated paint prices, which are not expected to return to normal.

 The local cost of living will significantly impact how much you can expect to pay for a house painting project.
 Insurance rates, labor rates, workers’ compensation coverage, seasonality, and local material costs will also influence rates.